jpaul121/ErsatzNote/README.md

 ...
 ```

 Once a given user's note data is fetched from the URL, all text from each individual note is gathered and fed into a `Set` of unique words, which is then fed into a `Trie` that enables the user to search for a given note based on the words in its title or content, as demonstrated above.
-Once the text content of a note is received, regular expressions are used to strip HTML tags (which the note editor uses to render rich text) and punctuation from words:
+Once the text content of a note is received, regular expressions are used to strip HTML tags (which the note editor uses to render rich text) and punctuation from words (except for apostrophes, so words like `won't` will still be recognizable):

 `frontend/src/components/notes/NotePreview.tsx`